 - STREET PERFORMANCES

 - –––: Unknown or non-existing performance venue

-Each play has a personalised PDF chart containing the information of each character’s role length, as well as a breakdown into female and male characters and speech.
+Each play has a personalised PDF chart containing the information of each character’s role length, as well as a breakdown into female and male characters and speech (based on the primary external expression and performance of gender provided by the text).
 You can access and download the charts by clicking the button for each play in the VIEW CHART column on the right side of the table.
 These charts contain the following information: